Are you having a hard time converting prospects to customers? You are not alone!

-3. Run Tasks Immediately or In a Timely Manner
+3. Run Tasks Immediately or Promptly

-If you’ve booked a demo call of your product with a prospect you’ve just pitched, ensure the call is scheduled either on the same day or the next working day, this way the information about the product and its features are fresh in the prospect’s mind It’s also important to send out the synopsis of the call along with the meeting invite.
+If you’ve booked a demo call of your product with a prospect you’ve just pitched, ensure the call is scheduled either on the same day or the next working day, this way, the information about the product and its features are fresh in the prospect’s mind It’s also important to send out the synopsis of the call along with the meeting invite.

 The sales rep can also send out an agenda of the meeting a day before the scheduled demo so that the sales rep’s name and company will remain fresh in the prospect’s mind.
 This would encourage them to attend the demo as well.